ralfbecher/QlikSense_Extension_StockQuotes/README.md

 -----------

 1. Stock Symbol: ticker symbol for stock
-2. Historical Days: amount of days to go back from today to retrieve qoutes
+2. Historical Days: amount of days to go back from today to retrieve quotes
 3. Candlestick: switch chart type from OHCL to Candlestick